 Energy Frontier Research Centers

 In 2009, the U.S. Department of Energy's Office of Science/Office of Basic Energy Sciences established the Energy Frontier Research Centers (EFRCs).
 These EFRCs are composed of small teams of leading university and national laboratory researchers focused on solving specific scientific problems that are blocking clean energy development.
 The first round of EFRCs produced 5,400 peer-reviewed scientific publications and hundreds of inventions at various stages in the patent process; in 2014, a new round of funding was announced.

-Two EFRCs are housed at Argonne, the Center for Electrochemical Energy Science, whose mission is to explore the fundamental chemistry and materials underlying batteries and energy storage.
+Argonne leads the Center for Electrochemical Energy Science, whose mission is to explore the fundamental chemistry and materials underlying batteries and energy storage.
 Argonne is a key partner in five other Centers: the Argonne-Northwestern Solar Energy Research Center; the Center for Emergent Superconductivity; the Fluid Interface Reactions, Structures and Transport Center; the Inorganometallic Catalyst Design Center; and the NorthEast Center for Chemical Energy Storage.